userexec/t4Query/README.md

 ## Usage

-t4Query uses a "selector-modifiers(s)-insertion" pattern for the majority of its use-cases.
-You begin by selecting a field from your content type's element list, apply any modifiers that would normally be applied in a t4 tag to retrieve the desired output, and then call the `insert` method to resolve the content.
+t4Query uses a "selector-modifiers(s)" pattern for the majority of its use-cases.
+You begin by selecting a field from your content type's element list, apply any modifiers that would normally be applied in a t4 tag to retrieve the desired output.
 This pattern will generally appear within a `document.write` statement in order to output content to the page.

-Selector | Modifier(s) | Insertion
+Selector | Modifier | Modifier ...
 ------------ | ------------- | -------------
-$('*field name*') | .*t4-tag-attribute*(value) | .insert()
+$('*field name*') | .*t4-tag-attribute*('*value*') | .*t4-tag-attribute*('*value*') ...

 Some exceptions to this pattern exist, such as retrieving section and page metadata or including navigation objects.

+In some uncommon cases in which \[object Object\] is returned, the pattern may require the `insert` method to be chained onto the end to resolve its content (e.g. `$('Field').modifiers('striptags').insert()`).
+The `valueOf` and `toString` methods of every t4Query object are linked to its insert method, so insertion occurs automatically in most use cases.
+Read more about how this works at [Medium](https://medium.com/@kevincennis/object-object-things-you-didn-t-know-about-valueof-38f2a88dfb33) for a better understanding of when `insert` may need to be appended.

 - [Inserting Content](#inserting)
 - [Selective Output](#selective)